-- The end of Chapter 2 has you traveling Bevelle Underground to find Vegnagun and destroy it.
+- The end of Chapter 2 has you traveling through Bevelle Underground to find Vegnagun and destroy it.
 If you side with their enemy, you'll have to fight the soldiers.
-Just when you get Underground, the alarm blares, signalling their security Machinas to destroy you.
+Just when you get underground, the alarm blares, signalling their security machinas to destroy you.
 The haunting music that plays is really unsettling.
 After you defeat the new leader of Bevelle, you are forced to fight Dark Bahumut.
-Then Brother cries out to Yuna that something bad is happening at Spira.
-That's the end of the Chapter by the way.
+Then Brother cries out to Yuna that something bad is happening in Spira.
+That's the end of the chapter, by the way.

-- Chapter 3 has you fighting Dark Aeons.
-While their appearances looked evil, so is the boss fight music, COMPLETE WITH SCARESTRINGS!
+- Chapter 3 has you fighting dark aeons.
+While their appearances look evil, so is the boss fight music, complete with scarestrings!

 - What's more scary about this game?
 Oh, right, the bad ending.
 If you don't defeat the second-to-last final boss, Vegnagun, under the given amount of turns, or if it kills you, Shuyin fires the cannon and completely annihilates Spira.

 - What happened to Shuyin.
-Following the defeat of Zanarkand, the poor bastard spent the next millennium being forced to relive his death and the death of his lover.
+Following his death in Bevelle alongside Lenne, the poor bastard spent the next millennium being forced to relive his death and the death of his lover.
 Over and over, without a break, for a thousand years.
 Yeah, you can understand why someone might want to reduce the entire planet to ashes after that.

 - The Den of Woe is blood-curdlingly terrifying.
 As if the name didn't clue you in.
 It's where Shuyin's malevolent spirit resides.
 It's said that soldiers literally go mad in there, compelled to kill each other, which befalls all of the members of the Crimson Squad save for Paine's team.